-In Jan Sanjeevni Trust, we believe that the health care system is a basic right, not privilege.
-Our health examination program is dedicated to providing free medical control and necessary health services, which lack access to the right medical facilities to disadvantaged people.
+At Jan Sanjeevni Trust, we believe that the healthcare system is a basic right, not privilege.
+As a trusted medical help NGO and NGO medical help India, our health program is dedicated to providing free health check-up camps, child medical help, and medical assistance to disadvantaged communities who lack access to proper medical facilities.

-Millions of people suffer from preventive diseases due to consciousness, timely diagnosis and lack of financial obstacles.
-Our goal is to bridge this difference by providing free health services, counseling and necessary medical help to ensure a healthy society.
+Millions of people, especially children, suffer from preventable diseases due to awareness, delayed diagnosis and lack of financial obstacles.
+As an NGO for medical help and NGO for child treatment, Our goal is to bridge this difference by providing child healthcare support in India, free health services, counseling and necessary medical help to ensure a healthy society.

-Qualified doctors volunteers are volunteers to provide medical advice and give medical advice to those who cannot do private health care.
+Qualified doctors volunteers are volunteers to provide medical advice and give medical advice to those who cannot do private health care as part of our medical help NGO initiatives.

-Free essential medications are given to patients diagnosed with common diseases.
+Free essential medications are given to patients diagnosed with common diseases under our NGO for medical help programs.

 We educate local communities on hygiene, nutrition and prevention of illness to promote health for a long time.